kpumwong/kpumwong-ness.github.io/_posts/2015-01-30-data-cleaning.md

     # Drop second row as it has been copied to the column names
     all_df[df] = all_df[df].drop(all_df[df].index[1])
 ```
 The last three sections above does a bit of house keeping to make sure we can get rid of the multiindex in the column names in the next part.
-We want the column names for these five new columns to be in the first level of the mulitiindex.
+We want the column names for these 5 new columns to be in the first level of the mulitiindex.

 Now we are ready to change the format of all the dataframes from wide to long format by using the pd.melt() function.
-We dont want to melt the five new columns as these contain info about each entire dataset, so we save these in a seperate dataframe.
-This is also so we can fix the multiindex in the rest of the datasat.
+We dont want to melt the 5 new columns as these contain info about each entire dataframe, so we save these in a seperate dataframe.
+This is also so we can fix the multiindex in the rest of the dataframe.
 We concat the two column rows into one with "XXXX" in between so we have something to split on later.
-Then we melt everything in each dataframe, but keep the Time column intact.
+Then we melt everything in each dataframe, but keep the "Time" column intact.

 The product info and KPIs are now stored as column values in the "variable" column generated by the melt function.
 We split this column using the "XXXX" into two columns called "product" and "column".
 Now we can pivot the data so the KPI info in the "column" column becomes our header.
-Finally we add the 5 columns we seperate in the beginning of the loop.
+Finally, we add the 5 columns we seperated in the beginning of the loop.

 ```python